Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Buccaneers stats and trends

-- Tampa Bay has eight wins against the spread in 15 games this season.
+- In Tampa Bay's 15 games this year, it has eight wins against the spread.

 - The Buccaneers have been favored by 13 points or more once this season and covered the spread.

-- When Tampa Bay records more than 29.9 points, it is 8-1 against the spread and 9-0 overall.
+- Tampa Bay is 8-1 against the spread and 9-0 overall this season when the team puts up more than 29.9 points.

-- In games that Tampa Bay amasses more than 391.3 yards, the team is 5-4 against the spread and 7-2 overall.
+- When Tampa Bay churns out more than 391.3 yards, the team is 5-4 against the spread and 7-2 overall.

-- The Buccaneers have turned the ball over five more times (18 total) than the Jets have forced a turnover (13) this season.
+- This year, the Buccaneers have turned the ball over 18 times, five more than the Jets' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Jets.